(Sponsored Post on “Do You Need To Hire A Franchise Lawyer?”)

 1. To understand potentially costly words.

-The words I’m referring to are the ones that are scattered throughout the Franchise Disclosure Document (FDD) and the actual Franchise Agreement (contract).
-They include alarming words, phrases and sentences like these:
+The “costly” words I’m referring to are the ones that are scattered throughout the Franchise Disclosure Document (FDD) and the actual Franchise Agreement (contract).
+They include alarming words, phrases and sentences related to franchise law.
+Like these:

 - Continuous direct access